Frichetten/plagiarism-examples/hacktricks-cloud/README.md

 # HackTricks Cloud
 The following are examples of plagiarism from HackTricks Cloud.
+Please note that this is not an exhaustive list and there are certainly things that were missed.

 ## lambda:UpdateFunctionCode